Eleanor Roosevelt supposedly uttered “Poor Niagara” upon seeing Iguazu Falls Argentina.

 No Two Visits will be Alike

 Flooding had carried away some of the catwalks, closing off parts of the park.
 We were always drenched by the mist and spray.
 It was impressive!

 My roommate had visited the year before me and the falls were bone dry.
 This must be very rare, but from looking at his photos he might as well have visited the Grand Canyon.

-The photos below were taken from the same angle, one is just more zoomed in.
-You'll have a unique visit, regardless of how much time you spend there.
+So keep in mind that you’ll have a unique visit, regardless of how much time you spend there.
 Enjoy that!

-When to Visit Iguazu
+When to Visit Iguazu Falls, Argentina

 Ideally, you want to be in Iguazu when it isn’t the rainy season with clear skies, the temperature is mild, and the falls are at their fullest.

 Good times to avoid may depend less on rainfall and more on local holidays (and this goes for all of Argentina, not just Iguazu).

-What to do in Iguazu National Park?
+What to do in Iguazu National Park

 Upper & Lower Circuits

 There are 2 main circuits: the Upper Circuit and the Lower Circuit.
-After entering the park, you can take the Tren de la Selva (or Jungle Train) to the Upper and Lower Circuits.
+After entering the park, you can take the Tren de la Selva (or Jungle Train) to both the Upper and Lower Circuits.

-The Upper Circuit is shorter and just half a mile and will take around an hour.
+- The Upper Circuit is shorter and just half a mile and will take around an hour.
 It has catwalks leading you on top of the falls with views over the nearly 200 foot high waterfalls.
 It’s very impressive.

 After walking the circuits you can make your way back to the jungle train station to continue on to Devil’s Throat.
 There are bathrooms and restaurants here as well.